 What Is IMAS?

 “IMAS” stands for the “Idaho Management and Accountability System.”
-It is the database used by Idaho’s Adult Basic Education (ABE) program to collect, store, and retrieve information about the federally funded program and its students.
-The information gathered by IMAS is used to help plan, research and develop Idaho’s ABE programs.
+It is the database used by Idaho’s Adult Education (AE) program to collect, store, and retrieve information about the federally funded program and its students.
+The information gathered by IMAS is used to help plan, research and develop Idaho’s AE programs.
 This information also helps to support the progress of students and their success in the workplace and other educational areas.

 What Does IMAS Do?